Common Issues in Divorce

 Perhaps the most dynamic and damaging aspects of filing for divorce will involve the interplay of social media in a case.
 There are basic rules that should be followed during litigation.
 Don’t delete anything.
 You might think you’re being sly, but if it comes to light that you purged all your social media, the judge or jury could make some negative inferences as to why you did so.
 Also, be discrete.
 If you are complaining that you cannot pay your bills, it really doesn’t help your case to post photos of your new Lexus or diamond necklace.
 Or, if you badmouth your spouse or complain about your children, you can see how this could be used against you in a family law case.
 In general – if you do not want it read aloud in court, then don't post it!
 Check out the best practices regarding Social Media and Divorce in NJ here.

 If you have more questions about getting a divorce in NJ, Peter Van Aulen is ready to help.
-Call him today for a consultation at 201-845-7400.
+Call him today for a free initial consultation at 201-845-7400.